antarctica/ansible-php5/README.md

             * **MUST** be specified if any part of the sub-item is specified
             * Specifies the *option* of the INI option/value pair
-            * Values **MUST** be valid option names as determined by the INI configuration format and **MUST** be valid option names as determined by PHP and the XDebug extension
+            * Values **MUST** be valid option names as determined by the INI configuration format and **MUST** be valid option names as determined by PHP
         * *value*
             * *MUST** be specified if any part of the sub-item is specified
             * Specifies the *value* of the INI option/value pair
-            * Values **MUST** be valid values as determined by the INI configuration format and **MUST** be valid option names as determined by PHP and the XDebug extension
+            * Values **MUST** be valid values as determined by the INI configuration format and **MUST** be valid option names as determined by PHP
             * Boolean values **MUST** be quoted to prevent Ansible coercing values to True/False which is invalid for PHP configurations